mozilla/mozmill/mozprofile/README.md

 [Mozprofile](https://github.com/mozautomation/mozmill/tree/master/mozprofile)
-is python tool for creating and managing profiles for Mozilla's applications (Firefox, Thunderbird, etc.).
+is a python tool for creating and managing profiles for Mozilla's applications (Firefox, Thunderbird, etc.).
 In addition to creating profiles, mozprofile can install [addons](https://developer.mozilla.org/en/addons) and set [preferences](https://developer.mozilla.org/En/A_Brief_Guide_to_Mozilla_Preferences).
 Mozprofile can be utilized from the command line or as an API.

 # Command Line Usage